-There are advantages and disadvantages to this method and you should consult with an attorney or financial planner to see if this is a practical solution.
+There are advantages and disadvantages to this method and you should consult with a Phoenix military divorce attorney or financial planner to see if this is a practical solution.
 The other method is to use a formula to calculate the non-service spouse’s proportion of the retirement asset.
 Remember that the ex-spouse cannot receive the retirement pay until the retiree applies for it.
 So it might be important to include time frames in the final divorce order as to when the retiree will apply to receive benefits.

 What Part of the Service Retirement is Divisible?

 In order to calculate how much the spouse requesting their share of the retirement will be paid, it is important to first calculate the amount of the pension that is actually subject to division or the “disposable retired pay.”
 The disposable retired pay is the amount remaining after the specific items are deducted from the pension.
 These deductions may include:

 - amounts for debts owed to the United States, such as advanced pay;